 I’m in the Milwaukee airport as we speak.
 Well, I won’t upload this to the internets until I get home, because $7 an hour is too much to pay for wireless, especially considering I never made $7 an hour until well into my twenties.
 But I’m here, at C-9, waiting for a flight to O’Hare, and another to Denver.
-I have two and a half hours to kill, which may seem retarded, but now that I travel with two metal hinges on either side of my knee, getting to the airport with less than a day of lead-time is usually risking it.
+I have two and a half hours to kill, which may seem stupid, but now that I travel with two metal hinges on either side of my knee, getting to the airport with less than a day of lead-time is usually risking it.

 Or not.
 I’ve started wearing sweatpants and being ultra nice and offering to take off my brace and the whole nine.
 And because I am being super-accommodating, they don’t give a shit, and let me straight through the line.
 If I wore jeans over the brace and got to the airport 20 minutes before my flight, I would be detained for a week and a half as the TSA asked me slightly different versions of the same question until I snapped.

 I have to admit that I hate sweatpants.
 I don’t even think I owned a pair until I was 18, and I wore them maybe three times.
 They don’t (typically) have pockets, so carrying a wallet and keys and tickets and cell phones and all of the other things you typically carry on a trip is impossible, unless you strap on your fanny pack and descend another level further into hell.
-Any pants without a fly make urinal use limiting, and with all of this gay senator crusing in the restroom stuff, I’m not that into using a stall.
+Any pants without a fly make urinal use limiting, and with all of this senator crusing in the restroom stuff, I’m not that into using a stall.
 Most of all, sweats feel like pajamas to me, and walking around in public with them is akin to walking around in my underwear.
 So this time, I wore the sweats, then changed into my jeans on the other side of the checkpoint.
 That worked okay, aside from the gymnatics involved in changing pants without sitting on a piss-drenched throne, or touching either socked foot to the floor.

 Milwaukee was fine this year, although we had way too much to do and see while we were in town, and there were few free moments in between.
 There wasn’t as much interrogation about the marriage as I’d expected, but we did have a lot to do with regard to the reception next year.
 All in all, it was a good trip, and I’m glad we got to see everyone, but I’m also ancy about getting back home, and I wish I had another week of vacation.

-The fucking Pizza Hut express across the hall from our gate is out of breadsticks.
+The Pizza Hut express across the hall from our gate is out of breadsticks.
 I am not into the idea of a mini pizza, but I would love some god damned breadsticks.
 No dice.
 All they have is one pizza supreme that looks like it was made back when slavery was still legal.
 Looks like it’s an M&M’s dinner tonight, because I’m sure the plane isn’t selling shit.

 I should get back to my programming, although I am about to take some dayquil to blast out the minor cold before the plane, and eight-dimensional sight usually complicates my programming ability.